itislab/alpheus/README.md

     - The command producing the artefact is modified.
     - The order of the inputs is changed.

-- *Up-to-date* indicates that the correct version of the artefact is available either locally or on the attached storage, such that this artefact is a result of the command applied to the current inputs.
+- *Up-to-date* indicates that the correct version of the artefact is available either locally or on the artefact storage, such that this artefact is a result of the command applied to the current inputs.

 ### Vector operations